 Column 1, write the average value of real and tangible personal property owned or rented and used in your trade or business everywhere.
 In Column 2, write the average value of real and tangible personal property owned or rented and used in your trade or business in Illinois.
-For Column 3, divide Column 2 by Column 1 and write the result, carried to six decimal places.
+Divide Column 2 by Column 1 and write the result, carried to six decimal places only, in Column 3.
+Multiply the decimal in Column 3 by the factor in Column 4 and write the result in Column 5.
 If zero is written in Column 1, this factor is not applicable.
-Write "N/A" in Column 3.
+Write "N/A" in Column 3 and refer to the instructions under Line 4 entitled "What if I do not have three factors?"